Lowchen Dog Price Explained

 • Boarding and dog sitting: There are places where you can’t bring along your pet.
 If you will be leaving your Lowchen at home, it could cost $15–50 per day for pet sitting or boarding.

 • Dog walking: Depending on your lifestyle, you may need to factor in the expense of a dog walker.
-The costs of dog walker can average $20 per walk.
-For one $20 walk once a day for every weekday of the month, you can expect to pay about $400 per month on dog walking.
+The cost of a dog walker can average $20 per walk.
+For one $20 walk once a day for every weekday of the month, you can expect to pay about $400 per month for dog walking.

-• Toys, treats, collars and other accessories: Costs for dog accessories depends on you, with prices that vary depending on tastes and budget.
-Bedding costs can vary as well, depending on the brand, size of dog bed, and the materials used.
+• Toys, treats, collars, and other accessories: The cost of dog accessories depends on you, with prices varying depending on tastes and budgets.
+Bedding costs can also vary depending on the brand, size, and materials used.

 All of these items can add up quickly.
-So, make sure you estimate anywhere from $500 – $2000 or more for the first year of owning a Lowchen.
+So, ensure you estimate anywhere from $500 – $2000 or more for the first year of owning a Lowchen.

-The best way to stay prepared is to set aside extra money in savings, if possible.
-Defray any unexpected health costs with some advance planning.
+The best way to stay prepared is to save extra money, if possible.
+With some planning, you can defray any unexpected health costs.
 Pet insurance is one way to manage the unexpected veterinary cost of a Lowchen.

 Lowchen Puppy Dog